-Hotel’s location is excellent – right in the heart of the city, in the Rocks, a stone’s through away from the water of the glorious Sydney Harbour.
+The hotel’s location is excellent – right in the heart of the city at the Rocks and just stone’s throw away from the sparkling water of glorious Sydney Harbour.
 This means the ferry terminal, Sydney Opera House and the CBD are just moments away.

 The Harbour View Executive Suite we booked (rates start from $725 per night) was an excellent choice for a family.